 There was a political aspect reflecting the fact that the northside was the centre of colonial government and the location of most commercial offices.
 Those working in white collar jobs were much more likely to live on that side of the river due to the lack of bridges.
 The only crossing existing at that time was the second Victoria Bridge, completed the year before in 1874 and replacing a previous wooden structure that had fallen into disrepair.
 Ferries were the only alternative.

 The southside at the time of writing this article was more rural in character.
 Later, with the development of Brisbane’s deep water port (see another post in this blog Gloucester Street Railway Station ), the southside was the home of workers at the port and nearby factories.

 The writer’s humour descends to condescension.

 The columnist ends with the comment – “Gentle reader, let us here assure you that we own no land on the South side ; that we don’t live there ; and don’t go there once in seven years, on an average.

 And so, dear old South Brisbane, farewell for the present, and may the days be many and long withal, ere branch banks and shilling ordinaries, free counter-lunches and Board-of-health wagons, railways and cab-stands, and all the other delightful agremens of “civilisation” invade thy quiet precincts and primitive haunts.
 We would fain have thee remain as thou art, innocent of all “progress”, for it is indeed not everywhere that one can travel 500 miles from home, by simply crossing a lone bridge with a penny toll.”

-South Brisbane was also a separate local government area from 1888 until its amalgamation into the City of Greater Brisbane in 1925.
-The South Brisbane Municipal Chambers still stand on Vulture Street and now forms part of Somerville House school.
+South Brisbane was also a separate local government area from 1888 until its amalgamation into the City of Greater Brisbane in 1925, further reinforcing the divide.
+The South Brisbane Municipal Chambers still stand on Vulture Street and now form part of Somerville House school.

 This page has further reading on the cultural divide.